DEFRA/ffc-sfd-data/README.md

 - Kubernetes
 - Helm

+## Notes on Azure Cosmos DB

+For local development, the Azure Cosmos DB Emulator Docker image is used to create a local instance of Cosmos.
+This can be very slow to start up so if Cosmos fails to create the necessary databases because the time allocated is too short, update the [cosmos-wait script](https://github.com/DEFRA/ffc-sfd-data/blob/main/scripts/cosmos-wait) to increase the wait time for Cosmos DB to start.

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.